ClaraML96/ClaraML96.github.io/index.markdown

 Similarly, during the 2023 Midtown blackout, stations on the F line around Lexington Av/63 St experienced a 24-hour ridership plunge, followed by a delayed return—with some usage patterns never fully recovering.

-[comment]: <> (📊 *Visual idea: A bar chart of crime/incident dates vs. ridership drops at affected stations.* / title="Ridership Impact of Disruption Events (Shootings, Blackouts, Repairs) )
+[comment]: <> (*Visual idea: A bar chart of crime/incident dates vs. ridership drops at affected stations.* / title="Ridership Impact of Disruption Events (Shootings, Blackouts, Repairs) )

 These moments reveal something deeper: the psychology of movement.
 Disruptions do not just block access—they create emotional echoes.
 Riders shift patterns for safety, convenience, or simply peace of mind.